 14. Shipping Label

 This eCommerce shipping term explains a particular type of label that is affixed to each shipping item.
 The shipping label includes information like the shipment’s source and destination and other relevant information.
+Getting discounted shipping labels can go a long way in helping you save on shipping costs.

 A waybill is a shipping document that is close to the shipping label and it includes different types of information related to the package.
 This includes the source and destination of the shipment package, tracking ID, shipping method, and so on.
 You can replace the shipping label with a waybill too.